Houston vs. Memphis NCAA Football Odds, Plays and Insights | November 19, 2021

 Over/Under Insights

-- Houston and its opponents have combined to score more than 60.5 points in three of 10 games this season.
+- Houston and its opponents have gone over the current 60-point total in three of 10 games this season.

-- Memphis' games have gone over 60.5 points in three of nine chances this season.
+- Memphis' games have gone over 60 points in four of nine chances this season.

+- Friday's over/under is 10.4 points lower than the two team's combined 70.4 points per game average.

-- The two teams combine to average 70.4 points per game, 9.9 more than the over/under in this contest.
+- The 50 combined points per game that these two squads have allowed this season are 10.0 fewer than the 60 total in this contest.

-- These two squads combine to surrender 50 points per game, 10.5 fewer than this contest's over/under.

 Houston Stats and Trends

-- Houston has six wins against the spread in 10 games this year.
+- Houston has six wins against the spread in 10 games this season.

-- The Cougars have been favored by 8.5 points or more five times this season and have covered the spread in two of them.
+- This season, the Cougars have just two against the spread wins in five games as a favorite of 8.5 points or more.

-- Houston's games this year have hit the over in 60% of its opportunities (six times in 10 games with a set point total).
+- Houston has gone over the point total in 60% of its opportunities this year (six times over 10 games with a set point total).

-- When Houston churns out over 410.3 yards, the team is 4-1 against the spread and 5-0 overall.
+- Houston is 4-1 against the spread and 5-0 overall when the team churns out over 410.3 yards.

-- This year, the Cougars have eight turnovers, one fewer than the Tigers have takeaways (9).

 - Find the latest spread and moneyline odds for Houston at SISportsbook.